-Advocate I: Associates degree in psychology, social work, or human service-related field or equivalent experience in a social services field.
-Two or more years of experience providing direct crisis response services to families and with an emphasis on child development is a plus.
+Advocate I: Associate degree in psychology, social work, or human service-related field or equivalent experience in a social services field or two or more years of experience providing direct crisis response services to families with an emphasis on child development is a plus.

-Hours/Scheduling: This is a full-time position which requires flexible scheduling to support participants’ schedules and needs.
-Shifts may include evenings, weekends and holidays as assigned by the supervisor.
+Hours/Scheduling: This is a full-time position that requires flexible scheduling to support participants’ schedules and needs.
+Shifts may include evenings, weekends, and holidays as assigned by the supervisor.
 This position may be required to provide additional coverage during a local disaster or major public awareness events.

 Qualifications and Key Skillsets

-• Broad knowledge of resources and systems which interface with victims/survivors (v/s) of violence and the skills to work in both a team and individual setting.
+• Broad knowledge of resources and systems that interface with victims/survivors (v/s) of violence and the skills to work in both a team and individual setting.

 • Understanding of trauma-informed, survivor-centered, and culturally responsive care practices comprehensive with a focus on how family dynamics are affected by the impact of domestic violence, sexual violence, and/or human trafficking/sexual exploitation

-• Ability in assessing, deescalating, and communicating in a calm, trauma-informed way with participants in crisis.
+• Ability to assess, de-escalate, and communicate in a calm, trauma-informed way with participants in crisis.

 • Good written and interpersonal skills with the ability to work with v/s, concerned persons, and community partners in a friendly, cooperative, and professional manner.